CSCfi/scalable-python/README.md

 out to be an innocent looking function call within an if statement.
 If needed, you can try to turn off the special I/O wrappers e.g. after the initial module imports.

-## Other build considerations

-By default, the MPI related parts in special interpreter are build by `mpicc`.
-Alternate MPI compiler can be specified with variable MPICC.